randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 "min_rig_speed_duration" : number - in seconds (minimum is 30 sec), defines the time period for average hashing speed calculation, used with 'min_rig_speed' parameter
 "target_temperature" : number between 0-99, miner will try to maintain this temperature on all found video cards (ADL must be enabled, works only on cards supporting OverdriveN)
 "shutdown_temperature" : number between 0-100, if this temperature is reached, miner will shutdown system (ADL must be enabled)
+"off_temperature" : temperature in C, when to turn off GPU if it reaches this value.
+After value - 15, the GPU is turned on again automatically